omkarkh1/workout-app/README.md

 ### Local Development Issues

-**MongoDB Connection Error:**
+**PostgreSQL Connection Error:**
-- Check your MongoDB Atlas connection string
+- Check your DATABASE_URL in server/.env
-- Ensure your IP is whitelisted in MongoDB Atlas
+- Ensure PostgreSQL is running locally
-- Verify database user credentials
+- Verify database exists and user has permissions

 **Port Already in Use:**
 - Change PORT in server/.env to a different number